caius/caiustheory.com/content/post/2022-07-02-ilo-4-firmware-upgrade.md

 Wait for flashing to complete and the iLO to restart.
 If you've upgraded from < 2.78 then you'll get a new UI as part of the upgrade which looks better and works just as well as the old one.
 It also adds new functionality, like a HTML5 remote console rather than having to download a `.jar` file to take remote control of the machine.

-[^1]: out the box at least.
+[^1]: Out the box at least.
 The iLo can be configured to share eth0 with the host instead I believe.
 [^2]: I think both Windows and Red Hat linux are supported for this.